pkdone/MongoSecurityPlaypen/README.md

     // If using Certificate/LDAP/Kerberos authentication:
     > db.getSiblingDB("$external").runCommand({usersInfo:1})

-The MongoDB database/collection that is populated with sample data is: maindata.records
+The MongoDB database/collection that is populated with sample data is: 'maindata.records'.
 To see the contents of the sample database collection, start the Mongo Shell (see section 2.3) and run:

     > use maindata
     > db.records.find().pretty()